AndrewAnnex/SpiceyPy/docs/remote_sensing.rst

             descriptive message and a expanded form of this short message where more details about the error are provided.
-If this error message is not sufficient for you to understand what has happened, you could go to the ``Exceptions'' section in the SPICELIB or CSPICE headers of the function that has triggered the error and find out more information about the possible causes.
+If this error message is not sufficient for you to understand what has happened, you could go to the "Exceptions" section in the SPICELIB or CSPICE headers of the function that has triggered the error and find out more information about the possible causes.